Editor Redesign

 Template Picker

-Helping users start quickly and easily was important to our product, so we tested the value of surfacing templates ↗ from our external Community Library right from the doc experience.
+Helping users start quickly and easily was important to our product strategy, so we tested the value of surfacing templates ↗ from our external Community Library right from the doc experience.

 Doc/Folder templates*